paulbradshaw/scraping-for-everyone/scraping-pdfs/scraping-pdfs-part-2.md

 ...after that line are the ones we already had.
 Then we create an empty dictionary variable with `record = {}` and store data in that in the lines that follow, before saving and printing it.

+## Checking the data

+We can see 28 rows have been stored, some of them empty.
+Comparing those to the original document, we might notice that all of the data comes from the *second* page of the document.

 ## Notes

 \* *In QuickCode however, this generates an error: `ValueError`: specifically something about `Unicode strings with encoding declaration are not supported`.
 You'll [find some guidance about this error on the lxml documentation](http://lxml.de/parsing.html)*